mvonballmo/CSharpHandbook/7_patterns_and_best_practices.md

 ## Using Partial Classes

+To control file size, partial classes can be useful to separate,

-* Use partial classes to separate `private` or `protected` inner classes away from the “main” implementation.
+* `private` or `protected` inner classes.
-* Use partial classes to separate larger blocks of `private` or `protected` methods away from the `public` interface (this helps reduce file size).
+* larger blocks of `private` or `protected` methods.

+## `readonly` vs. `const`

+The difference between `const` and `readonly` is that `const` is compiled and `readonly` is initialized at runtime.

+* Use `const` only when the value really is constant (e.g. `NumberDaysInWeek`); otherwise, use `readonly`.
+* Though `readonly` for references only prevents writing of the reference, not the attached value, it is still a helpful hint for both the compiler and the reader.

+## Resource strings

+For products in development, extraction to resources does not need to happen until the code has crystallized somewhat.
+Use ReSharper's extraction command to create resources automatically.

 ## Explicit Interface Implementation